rinusser/CodeSnifferUtils/FEATURES.md

 * be preceded by 0-2 empty lines after another method if both are abstract and either static or not, or
 * be preceded by 1-2 empty lines after another method if both are abstract and one is static while the other is not, or
 * be preceded by 1-2 empty lines after non-abstract methods

+Example:

+    abstract class Y
+    {
+      /**
+       * docblocks are considered part of the function, so this counts as 0 empty lines between
+       * function asdf and the class's opening bracket */ public static function asdf()
+      {
+      }

+      abstract public static function f1(); //in general there need to be 1-2 empty lines above functions abstract public static function f2(); //unless they're both abstract and share the same static-ness

+      abstract public static function f3(); //but they don't need to be grouped

+      public static function f4();
+      public static function f5(); //abstract instance methods can be grouped too

 ### FunctionParametersSniff